 Simulated clinical experiences are an integral component of the Nursing, Paramedic, and Respiratory programs at DMACC.

-Simulated clinical experiences provide DMACC Health and Public Services students with a controlled, realistic environment to help develop the critical thinking, communication, and clinical skills essential to providing safe competent patient care.
+At the DMACC Healthcare Simulation Center, simulated clinical experiences provide DMACC Health and Public Services students with a controlled, realistic environment to help develop the critical thinking, communication, and clinical skills essential to providing safe competent patient care.

 Students participate in simulated clinical experiences with simulation manikins and/or standardized participants.

 Simulation manikins provide access to a wide age range of "patients," from infants to elderly and can be programmed to display symptoms of various illness and conditions.
 These real-life simulators breathe, speak, and have realistic lung, heart and bowel sounds.

 Standardized participants at DMACC are volunteers who portray a patient or a patient’s family member to assist students to hone communication skills.

 DMACC Capitol Center in Des Moines, the DMACC Simulation Center is a 3,000 square foot facility that consists of 5 simulation rooms each representing a different healthcare setting: